Two-way radio: Options, duty cycle, and configuration

-Many mobile and handhelds have a limited duty cycle.
-Duty Cycle is the ratio of listening time to transmit time and is generally dependent on how well the transmitter can shed the heat from the heat sink on the rear of the radio.
+Many mobile handhelds have a limited duty cycle.
+Duty cycle is the ratio of listening time to transmit time and is generally dependent on how well the transmitter can shed the heat from the heat sink on the rear of the radio.
 A 10% duty cycle (common on handhelds) translates to 10 seconds of transmit time to 90 seconds of receive time.
 Some mobile and base equipment is specified at different power levels – for example 100% duty cycle at 25 watts and 15% at 40 watts.

 Life of equipment

 In government systems, equipment may be replaced based on budgeting rather than any plan or expected service life.
 Funding in government agencies may be cyclical or sporadic.
 Managers may replace computing systems, vehicles, or budget computer and vehicle support costs while ignoring two-way radio equipment.
 Equipment may remain in use even though maintenance costs are unreasonable when viewed from an efficiency standpoint.

 One document says "seven years" is beyond the expected lifetime of walkie-talkies in police service.
 Batteries are cited as needing replacement more often.
 Twelve-year-old dispatch consoles mentioned in the same document were identified as usable.
 These were compared to problematic 21-year-old consoles used elsewhere in the same system.

 Another source says system backbone equipment like consoles and base stations are expected to have a fifteen-year life.
 Mobile radios are expected to last ten years.
 Walkie talkies typically last eight.
 In a State of California document, the Department of General Services reports expected service life for a communications console used in the Department of Forestry and Fire Protection is 10 years.